ymcatwincities/openy/README.md

 Read more details on [Docksal](https://github.com/ymcatwincities/openy-docksal) repo.

 # Use Fork for the development

+All development happens in the [Open Y Drupal 8 installation profile](https://github.com/ymcatwincities/openy).
+In order to start development:

 1. Add your repository to `composer.json`
 ```
 "repositories": [